Homas/RpiDNS/README.md

 The script is executed by crontab and removes old log messages from the DB.
 The DB is cleaned up by native sqlite3 "VACUUM" command.

 ### parce_bind_logs.php
-The script parces bind's query and rpz log files, saved logs in the DB and performs data aggregation.
+The script parses bind's query and rpz log files, saved logs in the DB and performs data aggregation.
 The script is executed by cron every minute.

 ## ISC Bind configuration
 To work with RpiDNS ISC Bind should: